historical-theology/awesome-theology/readme.md

 > A curated list of open source software for Catholic theology.

 Awesome Theology is a project to catalogue free and open source tools that assist the workflow of professional theologians and students taking theology classes in institutions of higher learning.
-It bridges the interests of geeks who use things like tiling window managers and terminal emulators with the interests of those who work with things like ancient Christian Latin and Greek.
+It bridges the interests of people who use things like tiling window managers and terminal emulators with the interests of people who work with things like ancient Christian Latin and Greek.

 ![aquinas](aquinas.png)